101beardo/101beardo/README.md

 - 👨‍💻 All of my projects are available at [https://101beardo.github.io/](https://101beardo.github.io/)

-- 💬 Ask me about **react, javascript, HTML, CSS, BootStrap, Chakra UI**
+- 💬 Ask me about **React, Javascript, HTML, CSS, BootStrap, Chakra UI, Node JS, Express, Tailwind and MongoDB**

 - 📫 How to reach me **101tash101@gmail.com**